JustCoderdev/dotfiles/README.md

 ### Fix

-- Hass usb ports
+- Migrate all hosts to grub
+- Find a way to persist WakeOnLan
+- Connect gopro stream to hass and to rtmp nginx

 ### Edit

 - Grub rescue entry
-- Grub by default
+- Add "host manifest"

 ### New

 - Fusuma
 - Authelia
 - Auto rebuild pusher
-- Network hostname autodiscovery
+- ~~Network hostname autodiscovery~~

 ## Installation guide